bennyhuo/KotlinBlogTranslation/original/JavaScript Interop.md

 <p></p>
 {% endraw %}

-The <em>noImpl</em> is required since non-nullable variables in Kotlin need initializing, which in this case would be throwing an exception, however this never occurs since it is effectively being compiled down to JavaScript and called on the client-side.
-The <em>native</em> annotation which already existed pre-M10 is telling Kotlin what the identifier is equivalent to in JavaScript.
+The *noImpl* is required since non-nullable variables in Kotlin need initializing, which in this case would be throwing an exception, however this never occurs since it is effectively being compiled down to JavaScript and called on the client-side.
+The *native* annotation which already existed pre-M10 is telling Kotlin what the identifier is equivalent to in JavaScript.
 ### Operators

 When declaring dynamic types, certain operators act natively in JavaScript, such as for instance index accessors: